 Learn How To Cook Vietnamese

-This cooking class teaches you how to make authentic Vietnamese cuisine, with guidance from experienced Vietnamese chefs.
-You’ll learn a few useful Vietnamese phrases and shop for ingredients at the local food market, before preparing your meal at the villa.
+Learn how to make authentic Vietnamese cuisine, with guidance from experienced Vietnamese chefs.
+You’ll also learn a few useful Vietnamese phrases and shop for ingredients at the local food market, before preparing your meal at the villa.

 Join Tan and Brett’s Beer Tour